Gunman went back to class after shooting fellow student near California school

 Last Updated Tuesday, October 22, 2019 5:53PM EDT

-SAN FRANCISCO -- A teenage gunman returned to class Tuesday after shooting a fellow student multiple times just outside a Northern California high school, an attack that prompted an hourslong lockdown of more than 10,000 students and staffers in a complex with three schools, authorities said.
+SAN FRANCISCO -- A teenage gunman blended into a classroom Tuesday after shooting a fellow student multiple times just outside a Northern California high school, an attack that prompted an hourslong lockdown of more than 10,000 students and staffers in a complex with three schools, authorities said.

-Officers arrested the 17-year-old shooter on suspicion of attempted murder in a classroom at Ridgway High School in Santa Rosa, north of San Francisco, after a less than two-hour manhunt.
+Using surveillance footage, officers tracked the 17-year-old shooter to a physical education classroom at Ridgway High School in Santa Rosa, north of San Francisco, after a less than two-hour manhunt.
+They arrested him on suspicion of attempted murder.

 Police Capt.
-John Cregan said officers were still looking for the shooter's handgun, which he put into a backpack and handed off to someone else before going to class.
+John Cregan said authorities were still looking for the shooter's handgun, which he put into a backpack and handed off to someone in a vehicle.
+He then went to the nearest classroom, following the school's lockdown protocol.

+The shooter was "behaving normally," and the teacher and other students didn't realize he carried out the violence, Cregan said.

+"It's disturbing to see that he was able to go right around to his normal business," Cregan told The Associated Press.
+"It's a scary situation."

+Witnesses told police that the shooter fired three to four rounds before fleeing, authorities said.

+The victim fell down before getting up to run to a vehicle, which dropped him off at a hospital, Cregan said.
+Dozens of students were in the area at the time.

-Authorities initially said the shooter had an accomplice, but Cregan said the person who had been detained was released.
-Detectives were working to determine if the shooting was gang-related, he said.
+Authorities initially said the shooter had an accomplice, but Cregan said the person was released after police determined he was only a bystander.
+Detectives were working to figure out if the shooting was gang-related, he said.

-Witnesses told police that the shooter fired three to four rounds before running onto the campus after classes began, authorities said.

 Parents described the panic of getting text messages from their kids and not knowing if they were safe.
 One mother, Cherie Posluszny, said her 17-year-old daughter texted just after 9:40 a.m.